-The HEAL is a state-of-the-art, inter-disciplinary research and training environment which specializes in the production, evaluation, synthesis, dissemination and mobilization of evidence to support effective policies, programs and professional practice aimed at creating healthy and vibrant communities.
+The HEAL team specializes in the production, evaluation, synthesis, dissemination and mobilization of evidence to support effective policies, programs and professional practice aimed at creating healthy and vibrant communities.

-The HEALab was first inaugurated in 2003.
-Funding for the renovation of the current HEALab facility was generously provided by the Estate of Donna and Al (Angel) Angelov in 2015.
+The HEAL is located within a state-of-the-art research and training facility within the Social Science Centre at Western University.
+The HEAL was established by Dr. Jason Gilliland in 2003.
+Funding for the renovation of the current HEAL facility was generously provided by the Estate of Donna and Al (Angel) Angelov in 2015.

-Funding for HEAL research projects has been provided by organizations such as the , the Social Sciences and Humanities Research Council, the Canadian Institutes of Health Research, the Children’s Health Foundation, andthe Heart and Stroke Foundation of Canada.
+Funding for HEAL research projects has been provided by organizations such as the Canadian Institutes of Health Research, the Social Sciences and Humanities Research Council of Canada, the Children’s Health Foundation, the Heart and Stroke Foundation of Canada, the Lawson Foundation, and the Canadian Cancer Society.
 Click here to see a full list of supporters.

 Location: Social Science Centre, The University of Western Ontario, 43.009511, -81.275729